mjordan/Islandora-Devops.riprap_local/README.md

 ## Overview

 Ansible role that installs [Riprap](https://github.com/mjordan/riprap) and the [Islandora Riprap](https://github.com/mjordan/islandora_riprap) module in the Islandora Playbook.
-It also adds a server cron job to run Riprap's `check_fixity` command daily at 5 a.m.
+It also configures Islandora Riprap to run Riprap's `check_fixity` command using Drupal's cron.
+It is intended to provide an easy-to-use installation of Riprap and Islandora Riprap for use on the VM more than for production use.

 This role is based on https://github.com/roblib/Islandora-Devops.riprap from the University of Prince Edward Island.
 It differs from UPEI's role in that it installs Riprap in "local" mode and not as an HTTP microservice.